PoCInnovation/Pool2022/Software/day02/2 - ORM/Golang/README.md

 ENT allows you, according to the schemas that you'll define directly in the GO code, to set up quickly the CRUD for your Database.

-> Is it really useful to automatically generate the CRUD ?
+> Is it really useful to automatically generate the CRUD?
 >
 > It depends on your use case, but if you want to quickly manipulate a database *without edge effects* (that is to say in a classic way), then yes it is useful!
 Imagine the time that you'll you win!